 Options for Prostate Cancer Treatment

-Each patient diagnosed with prostate cancer is unique; most men have different needs and/or desires for their cancer treatment.
+Each patient diagnosed with prostate cancer is unique, many men have different needs and/or desires for their cancer treatment.
 Memorial's Prostate Program offers several different treatment options for today's prostate cancer patient.
-Working with each patient and their Urologist, David Hornback, M.D., and Sam McGrath, M.D., will form an advanced treatment plan.
+Working with each patient and their Urologist, Drs.
+Hornback and McGrath will form an advanced treatment plan.
 Radiation treatment options include:

 Prostate Seed Implant